boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Adaptive Application Behavior:
 : Discovery of intentional policy applied on network attachements when such information is not made available during the service activation or when network upgrades are performed.
 Adaptive applications will use the information to adjust their behavior.
 : Concretely, applications are supposed to have access to all throughput advice instances and would, thus, adjust their behavior as a function of scope and traffic category indicated in a throughput policy (all traffic, streaming, etc.).
-An application that couples multiple flow types will adjust each flow type to be consistent with the specific policy for the relevant traffic category.
 : Likewise, a host with multiple network attachments may use the discovered throughput advice instances over each network attachment to decide how to distribute its flows over these network attachments (prefer a network attachment to place an application session, migrate connection, etc.).
 That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.

 Network Assisted Offload: